luigiselmi/algorithms/README.md

 |Regular Expression (RE) for pattern matching|NM (M length of the RE)||REs are used in many applications such as checking the validity of input strings or whether a certain pattern occurs in a genome sequence.
 A RE is generalization of the finite-state machine used in the KMP algorithm to drive the search for a substring in a text.
 The non-deterministic finite-state automaton (NFA) that implements a RE defines the set of strings that are searched for in the text.
 The difference between a DFA and a NFA is that a state in a NFA can have more than one possible transitions to other states for the same character read from the text, so the choice is non-deteministic and all the possible transitions must be evaluated.
 The NFA uses a digraph to represent the transitions allowed by the operators used in the RE.|

 ## Data Structures, Data Types, Java interfaces and implementations
-Units of data are physically stored in memory in two ways: or a contiguous units or as linked non-contiguous units.
+Units of data are physically stored in memory in two ways: contiguous memory locations or non-contiguous memory locations.

 ### Data Structure
 It is way to organize the data units in the computer's memory.
 There are two main kind of data structures: contiguous memory locations and linked memory locations where each data element has a reference to the next element in the collection.
 An array is a data structure of the 1st type.
 A linked list, a tree or a graph are data structures of the 2nd type.
+The main difference between the two types that is a consequence of the way in which the elements of the structure are stored in memory is that an array must be declared with its number of elements to allow the computer to allocate a contiguous amount of space in memory.
+This problem can be addressed by resizing the array when the number of its elements are close to the size of the array.

 ### Data Type
-It is a collection of objects and a set of operations on those objects.
+We consider data types that represent collections of objects and provide a set of operations on those objects to add or remove items in the collection and algorithms such as sorting and searching.
 A data type is based on a data structure and implements some operations that allows easy access to the elements of the data according to a pattern.
-Java provides basic data types that can be used to implement new data types to model a solution to a problem.
-Since the same data type can be implemented in Java using different data structures or algorithms Java offers an interface and one or more concrete implementations.
-The most common Java data types are: stack, queue, priority queue, set, symbol tables.
+Java, as other programming languages, provides basic data types for collections.
+Since the same data type can be implemented in Java using different data structures and operations implemented using different algorithms, for example for sorting, Java offers an interface for each collection data type and one or more concrete implementations.
+The most common Java collection data types are: stack, queue, priority queue, set, symbol tables.

+### Java interfaces and implementations
+ - array: int [] students = new int [N]
+ - List<String> cities = new ArrayList<String>(); // or new LinkedList<String>();
+ - stack: Deque<Integer> stack = new ArrayDeque<Integer>();
+ - queue, priority queue: PriorityQueue<Student> students = new PriorityQueue<Student>();
+ - symbol table: TreeMap<String, Integer> populations = new TreeMap<String, Integer>();